Software Engineer · AI Harness Layer

-Tools, schemas, environments, feedback loops — the layer that wraps the LLM.
-Environment design over prompt engineering.
+Tools, schemas, sandboxes, feedback loops — the layer that wraps the LLM.

 Harness Layer.